Hack23/lambda-in-private-vpc/README.md

 # Lambda in Private VPC

 **Status:** Work in Progress

-This project demonstrates a multi-region active/active site using AWS Resilience Hub policy compliance with an RTO/RPO for Application/AZ/Region failures.
+This project demonstrates a multi-region active/active site using AWS Resilience Hub policy compliance with an RTO/RPO for Application/AZ/Region failures, ensuring high availability and fault tolerance.

 ## Badges